 Lately, though, I’ve found myself thinking about her a lot.

 This is probably because Ms. Fisher is about to make her final appearance in the Star Wars franchise as “The Last Jedi” officially debuts Friday.
 Trailers feature images of her, stoic and regally clad in diplomatic robes.
-The cast and makers of the film payed loving homage to their absent co-star this weekend at the film’s premiere.
+The cast and makers of the film paid loving homage to their absent co-star this weekend at the film’s premiere.

 I’m sure I’m not the only who has suddenly found myself revisiting the memory of Carrie, and the cinnamon-bun-haired princess she so famously brought to life.